notlosca/auslan-classification/README.md

 For more details on the dataset and the whole work, we suggest you to __read our report__ and __visit__ the [UCI Machine Learning repository](https://archive.ics.uci.edu/ml/datasets/Australian+Sign+Language+signs+(High+Quality)).

+## References
+<a id="1">[1]</a>
+Kadous, M. W., "Temporal Classification: Extending the Classification Paradigm to Multivariate Time Series", PhD Thesis (draft), School of Computer Science and Engineering, University of New South Wales, 2002.

+<a id="2">[2]</a>
+Yang, K. and Shahabi, C., 2005, November.
+A pca-based kernel for kernel pca on multivariate time series.
+In IEEE Intern.
+Conf. on Data Mining.